-After samples, observations, and information have been obtained, the holes and excavated areas shall be backfilled according to the IDOT "Geotechnical Manual."
-The GE shall remove all equipment, materials, and supplies and the site shall be restored to the satisfaction of the Illinois Tollway and/or the agency that has jurisdiction over the land.
+After samples, observations and information have been obtained, the holes and excavated areas shall be backfilled in accordance with the IDOT Geotechnical Manual.
+The GE shall remove all equipment, materials and supplies and the site shall be restored to the satisfaction of the Illinois Tollway and/or the agency that has jurisdiction over the land.